boydaihungst/typeorm-graphql-loader/README.md

-# TypeORM GraphQL Relation Loader
+# TypeORM GraphQL Relation Loader + Typeorm cursor pagination

 A dataloader for TypeORM that makes it easy to load TypeORM relations for GraphQL query resolvers.